weldFinanceproject/market.js/README.md

 # market.js

-Sure!
-Below is a sample README.md for the MoneyMarketProtocol class:

 MoneyMarketProtocol
 MoneyMarketProtocol is a simple representation of a decentralized financial system where users can deposit (as suppliers) and borrow (as borrowers) various assets.
 The protocol also allows for the calculation and retrieval of interest rates for each asset.